Saturday, March 4, 2017

 Can I pre-run the courses?

-No, most of the Humdinger/Half-Dinger course is on land that is closed to the public except on the day of the race.
-Please, no matter how tempting it is, do not attempt to check out the course in advance.
+Yes, you can pre-run a significant portion of the course in the Hopewell Park/Danville Borough Farm trail system.
+However, please note, a portion of the course, including the start/finish area, is on land that is closed to the public except on the day of the race.
+For maps and other trail details, please visit http://montourrec.com/hopewell-parkdanville-borough-farm/.
+Please, no matter how tempting it is, do not attempt to check out the pig barn start/finish area in advance.
 Doing so will not only cause problems for the race organizers, it is very likely to lead to the end of the race.
-Please do everyone a favor and get your pre-race practice runs in at some other park or trail.
 Thanks for understanding.